peekaboo permissions

 peekaboo permissions grant

-# Request Event Synthesizing for background hotkeys
+# Request Event Synthesizing for background input

 peekaboo permissions request-event-synthesizing